-This is the Modern Slavery and Human Trafficking Statement of the Breedon Group as at 31 December 2016.
+This is the Modern Slavery and Human Trafficking Statement of the Breedon Group of companies (“the Breedon Group”) for the 12 months ending on 31 December 2021 being the same date on which the Breedon Group’s financial year ended.

-Under section 54 of the Modern Slavery Act 2015, organisations with a turnover in excess of £36 million must produce a slavery and human trafficking statement setting out the steps an organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains or in any part of its own business.
+Under section 54 of the Act, organisations with a turnover in excess of £36 million must produce a slavery and human trafficking statement setting out the steps an organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains or in any part of its own business.

-The report should as a minimum set out the following:
+The statement should as a minimum set out the following:

 - the organisation’s structure, its business and its supply chains;